-One of the key features of weBoost cellular signal boosters is that they are carrier agnostic, meaning that they work for you no matter what cell carrier you use.
+One of the key features of weBoost cell phone signal boosters is that they are carrier agnostic, meaning that they work for you no matter what cell carrier you use.
 This feature allows users to purchase our boosters with confidence.
 And while carrier-agnostic cellular signal boosters seem to solve the carrier dilemma, there’s more to the issue than meets the eye.

 Regardless of the size of its customer base, every carrier uses different band frequencies.
 In strong signal areas, this can create problems; if the frequency levels of just a single carrier band are too strong, it can overwhelm the whole system, whether the levels of the other frequency levels are normal, or even weak.

 AGC monitors frequency levels on an individual basis and automatically adjusts them, preventing the shutdown.
 This is especially helpful in office settings where employees who subscribe to multiple carriers use their personal mobile devices to do business.